cloudevents/spec/cloudevents/formats/cbor-format.md

 ## 3. Envelope

-Each CloudEvents event can be wholly represented as a CBOR data item.
+Each CloudEvent event can be wholly represented as a CBOR data item.

 Such a representation MUST use the media type `application/cloudevents+cbor`.